Historic Atwood Sphere

 Take a live guided tour of the Atwood Sphere and identify stars and the constellations they form.

-Atwood Sphere Experience tickets can be added on to the cost of General Admission or a Basic Pass for an additional $5.
+Atwood Sphere experience tickets can be added on to the cost of Museum Entry for an additional $5.
 (At box office only.)